jolly-io/Data_Engineering_Articles/README.md

 ## Data_Engineering_Articles

-This is a journal of my study on Data Engineering
+This is a journal of my on-going study on Data Engineering

 ## What is Data Engineering?